-Each GREEN behaviour will award 1 point to the pupil, and will award the point to the pupil's Delph Side Values Team.
+Each GREEN behaviour will award 1 point to the pupil and will award the point to the pupil's Delph Side Values Team.

-GREEN behavious such as ENJOY, EMBRACE, EVOLVEMrs O reserves a special GREEN, which award the pupil and their team 10 points - to be used for an exceptional behaviour.
+Mrs O reserves a special GREEN, which award the pupil and their team 10 points - to be used for an exceptional behaviour.